kn9ts/frodo/README.md

 }
 ```

+## Controllers
 From the above example you can observe that **Frodo** can also accept controllers instead of the usual callback function passed.
 The controller used above route mapping would look as follows, should be:

 ```go
 package controller